PeteMontgomery/mucon/readme.md

 Day 2
 =====

 Keynote: Getting to DDD: Pragmatic or Principled?
 Julie Lerman
 -------------------------------------------------
+- DDD purists / terminology could be shutting people out from learning DDD
+- Passing knowledge on to your team - how?
+It's too much.
+-

 Takeaways
 ---------
-- Docker is massive (obviously)
+- Docker is still massive (obviously)
-- React is massive
+- React is still massive
 - Kubernetes is massive.
 Red Hat OpenShift is a commercial offering based on Kubernetes for enterprises.
+- The infra / ops side of things is massive, overwhelming, skills shortage
+- In many ways the industry is still trying to get to DDD
+- Microservices are rebranded SOA, which is rebranded webservices.
+People are still making the same mistakes
+- Big emoji poo --> lots of small emoji poos